Luxair Flight 9642

-Luxair Flight 9642 (LG9642/LGL9642) was a scheduled international passenger flight from Berlin Tempelhof Airport, Germany, to Luxembourg Findel Airport, Luxembourg, operated by Luxembourg's national airline Luxair.
-On 6 November 2002, the aircraft operating the flight, a Fokker 50 registered as LX-LGB, lost control and crashed onto a field during an attempted landing at the airport.
+Luxair Flight 9642 was a scheduled international passenger flight from Berlin Tempelhof Airport, Germany, to Luxembourg Findel Airport, Luxembourg, operated by Luxembourg's national airline Luxair.
+On 6 November 2002, the Fokker 50 operating the flight lost control and crashed onto a field during an attempted landing at the airport.
 Out of 22 passengers and crew members on board, only two people survived.
 The crash is the deadliest aviation disaster to occur in Luxembourg and the only fatal accident in Luxair's history.

 Luxembourg's Administration for Technical Investigations (AET) concluded that the crash was caused by pilot error.
-The crew decided to accept the approach clearance that had been given by the ATC even though they had not conducted enough preparation for the landing, leading the crew to conduct a series of improvised actions.
-Their actions led to the override of a certain safety feature that would have prevented the propellers from entering the reverse angle, enabling the propellers to enter the reverse angle in flight and led to the lost control situation.
+The crew accepted the approach clearance given by ATC even though they were not fully prepared for landing.
+The crew then improvised in order to override a safety feature preventing the propellers from entering the reverse pitch in flight, leading to a loss of control.

-The result of the investigation highlighted the possible safety risk regarding the protection system against an accidental deployment of reverse angle in turboprops during mid-flight, prompting Fokker to issue a mandatory modification on the safety feature.
+The result of the investigation highlighted the possible safety risk regarding the protection system against an accidental deployment of reverse pitch in turboprops during mid-flight, prompting Fokker to issue a mandatory modification on the safety feature.

 Background

 Aircraft

-The aircraft involved was a Fokker F50, manufactured in 1991 with a serial number of 20221.
-The aircraft was delivered to Luxair on the same year registered as LX-LGB.
+The aircraft involved was a Fokker 50, manufactured in 1991 and delivered to Luxair in the same year, with aircraft registration LX-LGB.
 Equipped with Pratt & Whitney PW125B engines and two Dowty propellers, it had accumulated a total of 24,068 flight cycles.
 According to Luxair, the aircraft had been maintained properly.
 The last service was conducted on 4 May.
 The maintenance logbook indicated that the last defect, an inoperative anti-skid system on the aircraft, had been rectified on 5 November, one day before the accident.